Medically reviewed by Drugs.com. Last updated on Oct 9, 2020.

 Concerns related to adverse effects:

-• Anaphylactoid/hypersensitivity reactions: Serious and occasionally severe or fatal hypersensitivity (anaphylactic/anaphylactoid) reactions have been reported in patients on penicillin therapy, especially with a history of beta-lactam hypersensitivity, history of sensitivity to multiple allergens, or previous IgE-mediated reactions (eg, anaphylaxis, angioedema, urticaria).
+• Anaphylactoid/hypersensitivity reactions: Serious and occasionally severe or fatal hypersensitivity (anaphylactic/anaphylactoid) reactions have been reported in patients on penicillin therapy, especially with a history of beta-lactam hypersensitivity or history of sensitivity to multiple allergens.
+Discontinue treatment and institute appropriate therapy if an allergic reaction occurs.

 • Dermatologic effects: Serious skin reactions, including toxic epidermal necrolysis (TEN) and Stevens-Johnson syndrome (SJS), acute exanthematous pustulosis, and drug reaction with eosinophilia and systemic symptoms (DRESS) have been reported.
 If a skin rash develops, monitor closely.
 Discontinue if lesions progress.